CatenaLogic/RepositoryCleaner/README.md

 There are 2 ways to clean up a repository.
 The fake clean up allows one to test / check what will go on during a clean.
 This mode will not actually delete any files.

+# How to get RepositoryCleaner

+There are 2 general ways to get the software:

+## Get it from GitHub

+The releases will be available as separate executable download on the [releases tab](https://github.com/CatenaLogic/RepositoryCleaner/releases) of the project.

+## Get it via Chocolatey

+If you want to install the tool on your (build) computer, the package is available via <a href="https://chocolatey.org/" target="_blank">Chocolatey</a>.
+To install, use the following command:

+    choco install repositorycleaner

 #Icon

 Broom by Anna Weiss from The Noun Project